 When a BMT patient needs an unrelated donor, patient and donor are matched according to similarities in a set of genes called the human leukocyte antigen (HLA) system.
 But even with the best HLA match, the patient faces a one-in-three chance of death from transplant-related mortality (TRM) due to graft-versus-host disease (GVHD), infections, toxicity, and other causes.

-Theresa Hahn, PhD, Department of Medicine at Roswell Park, and Lara Sucheston-Campbell, PhD, Department of Cancer Prevention and Control at Roswell Park believe the problem may be linked to a mismatch in areas of the genome other than the HLA system.
+Theresa Hahn, PhD, Department of Medicine at Roswell Park, and Lara Sucheston-Campbell, PhD, believe the problem may be linked to a mismatch in areas of the genome other than the HLA system.
 With nearly $5.2 million in funding from the National Institutes of Health, they’re leading a team of researchers who are working to identify non-HLA genetic traits that could be affecting BMT outcomes.
 It’s hoped that the information will lead to even better patient/donor matches and higher survival rates.

 “Over the past 10 to 15 years, survival rates for BMT patients with unrelated donors have increased,” says Dr. Hahn.
 “But we can do better.”